rockettheme/docs/Docs/wordpress/themes/chimera/demo_slideshow.md

 First, you will need to create the RokSprocket Widget.
 You can do this by navigating to **Administration -> RokSprocket Admin** and creating a new **Features** widget.

-You can find out more about RokSprocket and how to set up and modify widgets by visiting our [RokSprocket documentation][roksprocket].
+You can find out more about RokSprocket and how to set up and modify widgets by visiting our [RokSprocket documentation](../../plugins/roksprocket).

 ##### Simple Provider

-We used the **Simple Provider** to enable us to create custom headline text without having to create separate articles or pages to do so.
-Here are the details of one of the items in the **Featured Article List**.
+We used the **Simple Provider** to enable us to create custom RokSprocket content without having to create separate articles or pages to do so.
+Here are the details of one of the **Simple Items** in the **Featured Article List**.

 | Option |                                       Setting                                       |
 | :----- | :---------------------------------------------------------------------------------- |